Changissnz/selfinterest/README.md

 although they may practice the manner of those organizations, they do not possess the inherent attributes that position them to benefit from the manner, then the possibility of the self rejecting the mannerism becomes greater.
-From their self-interest, the mannerism is a legitimacized roadblock that restricts the wanted actualization of potential from the self.
+From their self-interest, the mannerism is a legitimized roadblock that restricts the wanted actualization of potential from the self.
 Conformity is the default decision of the mannerist; the mannerist presents themself in the accepted forms of attitudes and appearances, these being the references.